csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - passive fooling - highlighting uninformative pixels of the image
     - active fooling - highlighting a completely different object, the firetruck
   - **model does not actually change that much** - predictions when manipulating pixels in order of saliency remains similar, very different from random (fig 4)
+- [Counterfactual Explanations Can Be Manipulated](https://arxiv.org/abs/2106.02666) (slack,...,singh, 2021) - minor changes in the training objective can drastically change counterfactual explanations

-# intrinsic interpretability (i.e. how can we fit simpler models)
+# intrinsic interpretability (i.e. how can we fit a simpler model)

 For an implementation of many of these models, see the python [imodels package](https://github.com/csinva/imodels).